kenkehoe/AtmosphericPythonCourse/README.md

 # Class Notes
+## Intro Section
+You should start with the intro_pyton folder for the PDF presentation that explains some of the basics of Python.
+After going through the introl PDF you should go through the three python example files (files ending in \*.py) in the intro_python file.

+## Advanced Section
+Once you have a basic start to Python you can start working through the advanced libraries.
+Here is a suggestion for which files to review and the order.

+[Numpy](https://docs.scipy.org/doc/numpy/reference/), (which is a subset of [SciPy](https://www.quora.com/What-is-the-difference-between-NumPy-and-SciPy)) - To work with arrays of data efficiently = scientific_libaries/data_np.py
+* Maybe skip masked arrays and Python datetime object for time?

 ## Standard Style
 It is not required but we will encourage using a standard syntax for our code.
-All the example codes will use pep8 (https://www.python.org/dev/peps/pep-0008/).
+All the example codes will use [pep8](https://www.python.org/dev/peps/pep-0008/).
 Your code will run without following this formatting standard, but for sharing the code with others getting used to a standard format will make everyone’s life better.

-A nice way to see if your code is following the standard style is to use the flake8 (https://pypi.org/project/flake8/) command line tool.
+A nice way to see if your code is following the standard style is to use the [flake8](https://pypi.org/project/flake8/) command line tool.
 ```
 > flake8 --max-line-length=115 my_python_program.py
 ```